-Until now, no practical guidelines can be recommended for surgical approaches to diabetes in patients with a BMI < $35 \text{ kg/m}^{2.54}$ The heterogeneity of studies is too large to draw good conclusions.
-Long-term studies and large randomised controlled trials need to be performed.
+Until now, no practical guidelines can be recommended for surgical approaches to diabetes in patients with a BMI <35 kg/m2.54 The heterogeneity of studies is too large to draw good conclusions.
+Long-term studies and large randomized controlled trials need to be performed.
 There needs to be a clear consensus on the definition of type 2 diabetes and the definition of remission.
-It also needs to be made clear whether the extent of sustained remission of type 2 diabetes is influenced by the extent of sustained weight loss, duration of diabetes, presurgery antidiabetic medications and the type of bariatric surgery.
+It also needs to be made clear whether the extent of sustained remission of type 2 diabetes is influenced by the extent of sustained weight loss, duration of diabetes, presurgery antidiabetic medications, and the type of bariatric surgery.